treefishuk/Nomoni/docs/_getting_started/part-five-security.md

 ## Step 10 : Add Identity Scaffolding

-Right click the new master project then go to
+Right click the new presentation project then go to

 *Add --> New Scaffolded item... --> Identity*